Our school vision states that every child will leave this school:

 At Wormholt Park Primary School, our aim is to prepare children for their role as members of the local, national and global community.
 We are proud that Rights education is embedded within our curriculum and all children know and can use the language of rights.
 Our status as a Gold ‘Rights Respecting’ school demonstrates our commitment to developing a school environment where difference is valued and nurtured and our pupils understand others and are equipped for life in a diverse and rapidly changing society.
 Every child is recognised as a unique individual and we endeavour to provide learning experiences for pupils that enable them to realise their strengths and potential, regardless of gender, background or ability.

-Our skills-based learning provides classroom environments where independence, thinking skills, collaboration and active learning are developed at the same time as knowledge is acquired.
-The curriculum is organised and sequenced to consolidate prior learning by revisiting knowledge and skills time and time again to ensure that all children know more, remember more and can do more.
+Our curriculum is ambitious and well planned, meeting the needs of all children.
+Our knowledge and skills-based learning provides classroom environments where independence, thinking skills, collaboration and active learning are developed at the same time as knowledge is acquired.

-Teachers produce a knowledge organiser which outlines the key knowledge, skills and vocabulary all children must master and learn in each topic.
+Teachers use knowledge organisers which outline the key knowledge, skills and vocabulary all children must master and learn.

 We create a happy, friendly, stimulating working atmosphere, where we place great importance on trips, workshops, clubs and other exciting opportunities to develop children’s cultural capital and to ensure learning comes to life!